n3snah/powershell7/README.md

 ## Setup
 ### Software Prerequisites
-On Ubuntu, this module assumes that you have the following sofware either already installed or in a manifest to install as this will attempt to download files from
+On Ubuntu, this module assumes that you have the following sofware is either already installed or in a manifest to install as this will attempt to download files from
 HTTPS:
 1. apt-transport-https
 1. software-properties-common

+Please refer to the `metadata.json` file for a list of required modules and their supported versions.

 ### Beginning with powershell7